soarqin/DSP_Mods/UXAssist/README.md

     - Auto navigation on sailings
       - It keeps Icarus on course to the target planet
       - It will try to bypass any obstacles(planets, stars or dark-fog hives) on the way
-      - Furthermore, there is also a shortcut key(Alt+A by default) which can be set in the system options window, which is used to toggle `Auto-cruise` that enables flying to targeted planets fully automatically.
+      - Furthermore, you can set a shortcut key in the system options window, which is used to toggle `Auto-cruise` that enables flying to targeted planets fully automatically.
         - Auto-cruise will start when you select a planet as target
         - It will use warper to fly to the target planet if the planet is too far away, the range can be configured.
         - It will speed down when approaching the target planet, to avoid overshooting